skrey/yellow-extensions/features/core/README.md

 ## How to make a multilingual website

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
-If you want to translate the entire website, then enable the multi language mode.
+If you want to translate the entire website in multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Go to your `content` folder and create a new folder for each language.

 To show a language selection create a page that lists available languages.